Serenade (novel): Plot Summary

-John Howard Sharp, a once-successful American opera singer who lost his singing voice, is down-and-out in a Mexican café he encounters the attractive Indio prostitute, Juana Montes.
+John Howard Sharp, a once-successful American opera singer who lost his singing voice, is down-and-out in a Mexican café when he encounters the attractive Indio prostitute, Juana Montes.
 Sharp is attracted to Juana and wins her from a local bullfighter, Triesca.
 She takes Sharp to a brothel.
 When he sings excerpts from Bizet's Carmen, Juana's interest in him cools: she detects something unmanly in his performance.
 The pair part ways, and he continues his penurious existence.

 Several months later, Juana wins 500 pesos and a new Ford roadster in a lottery.
 She plans to open a café-bordello in Acapulco catering to American tourists under the auspices of a politically connected kingpin.
 She enlists Sharp to be bartender, bouncer and bookkeeper for the establishment, in part because she suspects that he is sexually ambivalent and will not harass the female employees.

 En route to Acapulco, the pair make a detour in the country to pick up food supplies from Juana's parents.
 As night falls, a storm breaks over the couple and the roadster becomes trapped by flood waters.
 Discovering a remote, abandoned Catholic church, Sharp crashes the car through its locked double doors to find shelter.
 He parks the car in front of the altar, exchanges his wet clothing for a priest's cassock and pilfers sacristy candles for utility lighting.
 Juana is initially appalled at the sacrilege.

 Sharp makes a charcoal fire in the vestry and prepares a meal from their provisions.
 Juana joins him and they become intoxicated on sacramental wine.
 Superstitious, she becomes hysterical at hearing peals of thunder.
 Sharp attempts to calm her by playing the organ and singing the Nona Nobis as the storm rages, which Juana disparages.
 Juana disrobes and makes an "Aztec" offering before the altar, upon which Sharp then rapes her.

 Unable to depart due to the flooding, they spend a second day at the church.
 Juana catches an iguana and, ritualistically, they prepare it for a meal.
 The iguana meat acts as an aphrodisiac and they make love.
 Sharp again sings and Juana assures him that he has been restored to his former vocal prowess.
 Sharp falls in love with Juana.

 Determined to return to the United States to resume his operatic career, Sharp arranges passage for himself and Juana on the steamer Port of Cobh, operated by Captain Conners.
 At their hotel, the kingpin appears and demands sexual favors from Juana.
 Sharp intercedes and knocks the kingpin unconscious.
 The couple flee in the roadster.
 Conners intercepts the fugitives and clandestinely escorts them to Port of Cobh, on which they embark for San Pedro, California.
 Conners cunningly secrets the undocumented Juana past immigration officials, pledging to assist the couple in the event of a crisis.